 Sue-meg Sp Abalone Campground

-Open — Open year-round for reservations.
-The park accepts reservations up to six months in advance with a maximum stay of 15 days per calendar year.
-Palmers Point Trail is currently closed due to storm damage.
+Open with restrictions in services and/or facilities.
+Reservations available via ReserveCalifornia up to six months in advance.
+Maximum stay of 15 days per calendar year.
+Palmers Point Trail terminus is currently closed due to storm surge damage.

 About